cncf/wg-serverless/workflow/spec/spec.md

             "enum": ["SEQUENTIAL", "PARALLEL"],
             "description": "Specifies whether functions are executed in sequence or in parallel" },
         "actions": {
           "type": "array",
-              "description": "String array containing the defined action group names to be executed.
-Groups are executed in order defined.", "default": [""],
+          "description": "String array containing action names to be executed.
+Actions are executed in the order defined.", "default": [""],
           "items": {
             "type": "string"
           }
         },
         "filter": {
           "$ref": "#/definitions/filter"
         },